boo-shehab/Microverse-Student-project-1/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used.
-- Inspiration
+- Inspiration.
-- etc...
+- etc.

 ## 📝 License